Michelin Guide Macau (0 Stars)

 Michelin Guide Macau: Pearl Dragon (*)

 Studio City’s Pearl Dragon got off to a flying start after opening in 2015, accumulating one Michelin star as well as being a multiple entrant in Tatler’s Best 20 Hong Kong and Macau Restaurants.
-I was initially surprised by the shotgun accolades, before I learned that their kitchen is overseen by Tam Kwok Fung, the same man who runs Jade Dragon, and reputation means everything in this industry.
+I was initially surprised by the shotgun accolades, before I learned that their kitchen was overseen by Tam Kwok Fung, the same man who was running Jade Dragon at the time, and reputation means everything in this industry.

 Mr Fung has since moved on to Wynn Palace, and while I’ve yet to try this new iteration of Pearl Dragon, buzz around town suggests that I should leave it alone.
 The service and environment were never anything special, while the food has reportedly taken a few steps down.